georgejecook/roku-log/README.md

 Note, you do not have to worry about converting values into string; `roku-log` will do this for you safely.

-# PreProcessing logs to remove in prod, or add line numbers:
+# PreProcessing logs to remove in prod, or add line numbers (requires transpilation with bsc - brighterscript compiler):

 To get the most out of the `roku-log`, you should use bsc to compile your project, and use the `roku-log-bsc-plugin` by: